NovoshoreEurope/apex-plugin-multi-selector-layer/README.md

 # Multi selector layer
 <p>
-  Introducing a simple yet effective multi-selector component that allows users to conveniently pick multiple items from a list.
+  Introducing a sophisticated and user-friendly multi-selector component, specifically designed as a plugin for Oracle APEX.
+This component revolutionizes the way users interact with data by enabling them to effortlessly select multiple items from a comprehensive list.
+With its intuitive interface, the multi-selector is seamlessly integrated into the Oracle APEX environment, enhancing the overall user experience.
+This plugin is a perfect blend of functionality and simplicity, catering to the needs of diverse applications within Oracle APEX.
+Whether it's for data filtering, report generation, or managing complex datasets, this multi-selector tool brings efficiency and precision to the forefront of user interactions.<br/><br/>
+  click here for demo (<a href="https://vt1ua0ymgopd1jc-dbnsworkshop.adb.eu-frankfurt-1.oraclecloudapps.com/ords/r/juanantonio/plugin-arena/multi_selector_layer" target="_blank">multi selector layer</a>).
 </p>
 <br/>
 <p align="justify">